sunnysideup/silverstripe-module/README.md

 ## Paid assistance

-You can pay us to create an improved / adapted version of this skeleton for your own projects.
+You can pay us to create an improved / adapted version of this module for your own projects.
 Please contact us if you like to find out more: [www.sunnysideup.co.nz](http://www.sunnysideup.co.nz).
-For exmaple, we can write tests for this skeleton.
+For example, we can write tests for this module.

 ## Author